HabitRPG/habitica-chat-extension/README.md

 ## 1.0 (Official Release)
 * Fixed minor bugs and adjusted some CSS

+### 1.0.1
+* Fixed navigation arrows that appeared in some minimized boxes

 ## 0.6 (Mentions)
 * Added mentions recognition
 * Added arrows to navigate mentions